Executive summary template

 By following these best practices, you can create an executive summary that is not only informative but also engaging and actionable.

-Benefits of using executive summary templates
+Benefits of using the executive summary template

 Highlights essential information